primitivefinance/primitive-dodoc/README.md

 Zero-config Hardhat plugin to generate documentation for all your Solidity contracts.

 - 🤪 Zero-configuration required
-- ✅ Compatible with Solidity >= 0.7.0
+- ✅ Compatible with latest Solidity versions
 - 📖 Default output to Markdown
 - 🔧 Extendable using custom templates